 In the event of violations of the GHSA Code of Ethics and/or Standards of Conduct, the Executive Director has the authority to invoke penalties, including but not limited to, monetary fines, probation, and/or suspension.
-Individuals receiving penalties from the GHSA Office have the right to appeal their case before the Officials Advisory Committee.
+Individuals receiving penalties from the GHSA Office have the right to appeal.

-2019-20 REGISTRATION, CLINIC AND EXAMINATION DATES
+2020-21 REGISTRATION, CLINIC AND EXAMINATION DATES